nttcslab-sp/REVERB-2MIX/README.md

         - room2, far
         - room3, near
         - room3, far

+4. REVERB-2MIX contains the same number of mixtures as in the REVERB Eval set, such that each utterance in the REVERB Eval set is included in one of the mixtures in REVERB-2MIX.
+The length of each mixture in REVERB-2MIX was set at the same as that of the corresponding utterance in the REVERB Eval set, and the utterance from the Dev set was trimmed or zero-padded at its end to be the same length as that of the Eval set.

 5. With REVERB-2MIX, evaluation of enhanced signals is typically performed based only on one of two utterances included in each speech mixture that corresponds to the REVERB Challenge Eval set.
 With this configuration, speech enhancement evaluation tools provided for the REVERB Challenge Eval set can be used as it is also for REVERB-2MIX.
 The evaluation flow could be as follows:
         1. Estimate two source signals included in each mixture